brickbots/PiFinder/docs/source/dev_arch.rst

 as the main programming language means that the choice of concurrency primitives is
 important:

-As Python has a Global Interpreter Lock [GIL], **PiFinder uses separate processes for the different tasks** mentioned above.
+As Python has a Global Interpreter Lock [GIL]_, **PiFinder uses separate processes for the different tasks** mentioned above.
 This means that for communication between the processes either queues or shared memory are employed.
-Wherever possible, **we prefer to use queues** as a means to communicate between processes, as it provides a decoupling of creation and consumption of data, so that the receiving end can process the data at a convenient point in time.
+Wherever possible, **we prefer to use queues to communicate between processes**, as it provides a decoupling of creation and consumption of data, so that the receiving end can process the data at a convenient point in time.